Migs1190/QuillKeep/README.md

-# vividRead
+# Quill Keep

-vividRead is a modern book reading app designed to provide an immersive reading experience.
-With vividRead, you can easily manage your book collection, track your reading progress, and enjoy a variety of customization options to enhance your reading experience.
+QuillKeep is a modern book reading app designed to provide an immersive reading experience.
+With QuillKeep, you can easily manage your book collection, track your reading progress, and enjoy a variety of customization options to enhance your reading experience.

 ## Features